mel-liow/twitter-analysis/README.md

 # twitter-word-cloud
-Generates word cloud of tweets
+Generates a word cloud and sentiment analysis breakdown for a twitter handle

 ## Summary
 ![](public/twitter_analysis.gif)